Colegio Nuestra Senora de la Antigua: Church

 The church was built on a Jesuitical style, inspired by the Gesu de Roma, mother church of the Jesuits.
 The building was built on a Latin-cross plant with short arms.
 The central vessel has a barrel vault resting on an ionian entablature, which is decorated with a geometric and simple border.

 The church is open to the public, offering mass sessions everyday of the year.
-During working days the church offers one session at 11:00AM and during holidays it counts with three different sessions: 9:30AM, 11:00AM and 12:30AM.
+During working days the church offers one session at 11:00AM and during holidays it has three different sessions: 9:30AM, 11:00AM and 12:30AM.

 The Museum

-The school counts with a small museum situated in the old sacristy of the church.
+The school has a small museum situated in the old sacristy of the church.
 The museum houses paintings from important Spanish artists such as El Greco, the author of two of the most relevant pieces found in the walls of the sacristy: La Aparicion de la Virgen con el nino a San Lorenzo and Fray Leon meditando sobre la muerte.
 Among other paintings, there are five pieces from Andrea del Sarto, all of them representations of different saints: San Pedro, San Juan Buatista, Santa Ines, Santa Margarita and Santa Catalina.

 We can also find two oil paintings each of them representing the Doomsday and the Death, and a portrait of the Cardinal by Francisco Pacheco.
 On both sides of the room there are glass cabinets which contain objects that belong to the Cardinal.